Skip to Content

 Bucharest has a surprisingly good gay scene, which you can discover on a gay nightlife tour!

 Bucharest’s gay scene may be small, but hey, some of the best things come in small packages.
 We were surprised to discover quite a few different hotspots where gay folk could hang out.
-From Q Club to Control, the gay bars and clubs were just as lively as the kind you would find anywhere else.
+From Thor's Hammer to Iub, Q Club to Control, the gay bars and clubs were just as lively as the kind you would find anywhere else.
 After all, stepping into a gay space is like slipping into a pair of slippers.
 They always fit.
 It always feels comfortable.
 It always feels like you’ve come home.
 You can also join a Gaily tour of Bucharest with a local guide to show you the main sights of Bucharest along with a few of the best queer-friendly bars.

 Explore Bucharest Old Town